magento/knowledge-base/src/best-practices/general/database-best-practices-for-magento-commerce-cloud.md

 Follow the process below to switch an indexer mode in a way that prevents creating locks:

 1. Enable maintenance mode.
-For instructions refer to [Enable or disable maintenance mode](https://devdocs.magento.com/guides/v2.3/install-gde/install/cli/install-cli-subcommands-maint.html) in Magento Developer Documentation.
+For instructions, refer to [Enable or disable maintenance mode](https://devdocs.magento.com/guides/v2.3/install-gde/install/cli/install-cli-subcommands-maint.html) in our developer documentation.
 1. Disable cron.
-For instructions refer to [Set up cron jobs > Disable cron jobs](https://devdocs.magento.com/cloud/configure/setup-cron-jobs.html#disable-cron-jobs) in Magento Developer Documentation.
+For instructions, refer to [Set up cron jobs > Disable cron jobs](https://devdocs.magento.com/cloud/configure/setup-cron-jobs.html#disable-cron-jobs) in our developer documentation.
 1. Switch indexer mode.
-For information refer to [Manage the indexers](https://devdocs.magento.com/guides/v2.3/config-guide/cli/config-cli-subcommands-index.html) in Magento Developer Documentation.
+For information, refer to [Manage the indexers](https://devdocs.magento.com/guides/v2.3/config-guide/cli/config-cli-subcommands-index.html) in our developer documentation.
 1. Enable cron.
 1. Disable maintenance mode.